Elected Positions

 Membership Engagement Chair (Executive Board)

-Role: The Membership Engagement Chair will be responsible for co-leading the planning, coordinating, and overseeing of social and charitable events of RFPU-NW in partnership with members of the member engagement team and RFPU-NW staff.
+Role: The Membership Engagement Chair will be responsible for co-leading the planning, coordinating, and overseeing of social and charitable events of RFPU/CIR in partnership with members of the member engagement team and RFPU/CIR staff.
 This includes membership recruitment, labor education, social events, and social media.

 Compensation: Chief stipend rate per month